-Q7.
-What is the role of a councillor/community board member?

-A A councillor:

-- Participates in strategic and long-term planning for the whole city/district/region; - Participates in setting a budget and rates; - Develops policy across a wide range of activities and services; - Represents the city/district/region at functions as required; - Reviews and develops bylaws for the city/district/region; - Advocates on a wide range of issues; - Coordinates and forms partnerships with other spheres of government and other agencies;
+Some councils elect all their councillors at large (city or district-wide), while some have councillors who are elected to a specific ward, while others have a mixture of both.
+The mayor of a district or city is elected at large.
+Regional councillors are elected on a constituency basis.
+(You should put the breakdown of your council here) ) 7.
+What is the role of a councillor/local board/community board member? Α A councillor: ····· • Participates in strategic and long-term planning for the whole city/district/region; Participates in setting a budget and rates • Develops policy across a wide range of activities and services; Represents the city/district/region at functions as required; Reviews and develops bylaws for the city/district/region; Advocates on a wide range of issues; Coordinates and forms partnerships with other spheres of government and other agencies; • Participates in the appointment and performance review of the Chief Executive Officer; • Acts on all these matters within a legislative and regulatory framework Monitors the performance of the council organisation